JZambrana1612/Florida-Health-Coverage-Insights/README.md

 - **CMS HI13 / HI14** – Medicare add‑on tables breaking down Medicare participation and dual‑eligibility by state.

-- **Insurance CSV** – A synthetic `insurance.csv` sample file included for demonstration of data loading and transformation.
+- **Insurance CSV** –  Insurance charges are given against the following attributes of the insured: Age, Sex, BMI, Number of Children, Smoker and Region

 **Years Used:** 2018–2022 for SAHIE trends; ACS 2022/2023 for current demographic context.